heinonenniilo/EnvironmentMonitorArduino/readme.md

 - Adafruit_SH110X
 - Adafruit_SSD1306
 - BH1750

+Required boards:
+- ESP32 board support should be added to Arduino IDE.
+Minor changes likely needed if run with Arduino hardware.

 Actual IOT hub configurations to be placed in **configs**-folder.
 Iot_configs.h in root is an example.